BRZDRIFT/DriftScript/README.md

 Please refer to the language reference manual here: \
 http://squirrel-lang.org/squirreldoc/reference/language.html

+Main differences from squirrel:
+- `float` type internally modified to be a 64-bit `fixed` type.
+- `math` re-implemented
+- Changes to make table key,value iteration deterministic
+- Standard squirrel library is not supported

+Misc:
+- `int` types are signed 64-bit

 # Units, Players, Teams, Locations, Unit Definitions, IDs...
-Integer IDs are used to represent `units`, `players`, `teams`, and other things.. \
+Integer IDs are used to represent `Units`, `Players`, `Teams`, and other things.. \
-Invalid IDs are equal to 0. \
+Invalid Integer IDs are equal to `0`. \
-Some objects such as `Locations` and `Unit Definitions` are identified with strings. \
+String identifiers are used to represent `Locations`, `TriangleGroups`, `UnitDatas`, `UnitGroups` and other things.. \
-Invalid string identifiers are equal to an empty or null string.
+Invalid string identifiers are equal to `""`.

 # Script Entry points
 Your script code has 3 entry points.